Sync Materialized View

 group by

-command to check if the query matches the materialized view:
+explaincommand to check whether the query matched the materialized view:explain select

 advertiser,